-Institute of Technology provides each student an Apple iPad prior to class/program commencement; per the Supply Fee Disclosure discussed/reviewed during the enrollment/re-enrollment, as students can opt-out of purchasing all supplies and/or equipment listed from the College).
+Institute of Technology provides each student an Microsoft Surface Pro 2 with a Microsoft Surface Keyboard prior to class/program commencement; per the Supply Fee Disclosure discussed/reviewed during the enrollment/re-enrollment, as students can opt-out of purchasing all supplies and/or equipment listed from the College.

-With or without the Apple iPad, the minimum technology specifications for each hybrid program include:
+With or without the Microsoft Surface Pro 2, the minimum technology specifications for each hybrid program include:

-- PC, laptop, and/or tablet with the capacity to create documents through Microsoft, or Google Docs. - Ability to participate in Zoom or Microsoft Teams meetings or calls; speakers and microphones are required. - Continuous and reliable internet connectivity (Wi-Fi and internet access is only provided by IOT when students are on-campus).
+- PC, laptop, and/or tablet with the capacity to create documents through Microsoft, or Google Docs. - Ability to participate in Zoom or Microsoft Teams meetings or calls; speakers and microphones are required.

+Continuous and reliable internet connectivity (Wi-Fi and internet access are only provided by IOT when students are on-campus).